 A registration fee of £500 is payable to the Registrar, upon which the Registrar can issue a certificate confirming that the declaration has been filed and that the association of the partners has become a ‘limited partnership’ (i.e. that the liability of the limited partners has become limited).

 As with companies, LPs are required to obtain consent under the Control of Borrowing (Jersey) Order 1958.
 This is usually dealt with at the same time as the execution of the LPA and submission of the declaration to the Registrar.
-Where the LP is created for private business and where there are fewer than fifteen limited partners this process can be achieved within a few days and there are no further regulatory matters to undertake.
+Where the LP is created for private business, and where there are fewer than fifteen limited partners, this process can be achieved within a few days and there will be no further regulatory matters to undertake.

 An LP must have a registered office in Jersey and must keep at the registered office copies of the LPA, the declaration, a register of limited partners and a register of limited partner contributions.
 These documents are private and are only available for inspection by the partners.
 Other than in certain limited circumstances, there is no requirement for an LP to have a Jersey resident general partner.

 The Law requires LPs to keep accounting records that are sufficient to show its transactions and that will disclose with reasonable accuracy at any time its financial position.
 There is no requirement for the accounts to be audited and no requirement for the accounts to be filed publicly.
 Accounts may be maintained in any currency.

 The Law allows for limited partners’ contributions to be made in the form of money, other property or in services.
 Subject to the terms of the LPA, Jersey LPs can operate on a variable capital basis, which allows capital contributions to be increased or returned to limited partners during the lifetime of the LP.
 A limited partner can lend funds to an LP and, in so doing, will rank as a creditor in respect of that loan pari passu with external creditors.